RONGHAI/RONGHAI.github.io/_posts/2015-07-07-nocomment.markdown

 ---
 published: true
 layout: post
-title:  "Hello World!"
+title:  "No Comment!"
 date:   2015-07-07 00:11:13
 categories: helloworld
-comments: true
+comments: false
 tags:
-- version
+- nocomment
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.